1. Key Characteristics

 While socializing this breed as a puppy, take special care to avoid encounters with aggressive dogs.
 The dogs “tend to carry those experiences with them and could react in a fearful or defensive manner when presented with similar situations later on in life” according to the American Boerboel Club.

 Although protective, Boerboels want to please their families.
-They can be very playful and affectionate; they enjoy playing with children known to them.
+They can be playful and affectionate.
+They enjoy playing with children known to them.
 The breed gets along with dogs, cats and other animals, but this varies based on each dog’s individual temperament.

 4. Is This the Right Dog for You?